EPFL-ENAC/ALICE-ETHZ-AREMA/dataformats.md

 |date_f_nr| date last revision| |  `[-]` |date | y | |

 ### List of elements of a building: BE
+Use a unique id in case we want to change the name of the building element be1,be2,...

 foundation;
 floor load-bearing;
 floor non-load-bearing;